hanfak/topics-to-learn/general-paradigms/architecture/module-patterns/README.md

   - But packages in Java aren’t very good at protecting those boundaries.
   - Suffice it to say that the dependencies between classes within a single monolithic codebase tend to quickly degrade into a big ball of mud.
   - If we split up the codebase into multiple smaller modules that each has clearly defined dependencies to other modules, we take a big step towards an easily maintainable codebase.

+## Types of Modules

+- Relating to Java
+- Types
+  - Maven modules are a way to organize your project into several subprojects (modules).
+With Maven, you can control the versions of these modules and the dependencies between these modules.
+Each module will produce an artifact.
+  - Java modules are a way to strongly encapsulate your classes.
+It does not provide any means to control the version of an artifact you are using.
+  - ntelliJ also uses the term module.
+It is a way to group files
+  -